 How to Request a Hearing by an ALJ

 In order to request a hearing by an ALJ, the amount remaining in controversy (AIC) must meet the threshold requirement.
 This amount is recalculated each year and may change.
-For calendar year 2019, the amount in controversy is $160.
-For calendar year 2020, the amount in controversy will rise to $170.
-To view the Federal Register AIC notices, see the "Related Links" section below.
+For calendar year 2022, the amount in controversy is $180.
+For calendar year 2023, the amount in controversy remains at $180.
+To view the Amount in Controversy Federal Register notices for calendar years 2022 and 2023, see the "Related Links" section below.

 For more information about how the amount remaining in controversy is computed, see section 70 of the Parts C & D Enrollee Grievances, Organization/Coverage Determinations, and Appeals Guidance, in the "Downloads" section below.